AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-53148-two-requests-in-graphql-for-adding-the-same-configurable-product.md

 ---
 # ACSD-53148: Two parallel requests in GraphQL for adding the same configurable product

 The ACSD-53148 patch fixes the issue where two parallel requests in GraphQL for adding the same configurable product to the cart resulted in two separate items on the cart with the same product SKU.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.37 is installed.
 The patch ID is ACSD-53148.
-Please note that the issue was fixed in Adobe Commerce 2.4.7.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions